Praval791/COMPETATIVE-PROGRAMMING/readme.md

 ## Repository Structure

-The repository is organized into different folders, each representing a category or topic from the CSES Problem Set.
+The repository is organized into different folders, first one is for the input output files and all others are for representing a category or topic from the CSES Problem Set.
 Inside each folder, you will find the problem solutions in cpp languages.
 Additionally, you may find any necessary input/output files or additional resources related to the problems.

 Here's an overview of the folder structure:

+- `IO Files`
+  - `input.txt`
+  - `output.txt`
 - `Category 1`

   - `Problem 1.cpp`